Nirankari Movement by Baba Dayal Das

 What was the Nirankari Movement?

 The Nirankari movement was a social reform movement associated with Sikhism.
 It was established by Baba Dyal Das in the year 1851.
-The main goal of the movement was to reinstate Sikh rituals and beliefs that were common at the time of Guru Nanak and emphasise the worship of a formless God.
+The main goal of the movement was to reinstate Sikh rituals and beliefs that were common at the time of Guru Nanak and emphasize the worship of a formless God.

 Related Questions: